-There seems to be no need to refer specifically to changes to origin rules resulting from amendments to the HS.
+At the previous meeting the majority of delegations felt there was no need to refer specifically to changes to origin rules resulting from amendments to the HS.
 In fact, provisions for such mechanism fall under the scope of amendments to results of the Harmonization Work Programme referred to in Article 6 para 3 of the Agreement on Rules of Origin.